katamyra/Krish-GSOC-2025/README.md

 ---

-#### **8. Reflections on the Architectural Journey**
+#### **8. Reflections and Conclusions **

-This project has been a valuable lesson in the iterative nature of software architecture.
-While a significant amount of work on the Thrift client integration and the initial `admin-api-server` will not be merged upstream directly, this exploratory effort was absolutely necessary.
-This investigation was crucial in illuminating the technical landscape, uncovering hidden complexities, and ultimately defining the most robust and sustainable path forward for improving Airavata.
-It allowed the team to make a well-informed, strategic decision rather than pursuing a short-term fix.
+For me, I realized that this project has been a valuable lesson in the iterative nature of software architecture.
+While a significant amount of work on the Thrift client integration and the initial `admin-api-server` will not be merged upstream directly, I am still glad I did it for my own learning, and this exploratory work was necessary to do at some point to reach the best architectural decisions.

----

-#### **9. Conclusion and Call for Collaboration**

-This project has successfully produced a modern frontend for Airavata's admin functionalities and conducted a crucial investigation into our backend architecture, revealing key areas for modernization.
-The current focus is on building a new Spring Boot API that will provide a stable, scalable, and dynamic foundation for the future of the Airavata admin portal.

-As development of this new API proceeds, community feedback is invaluable.
+As development of this new API proceeds, community feedback is invaluable!
 Any **recommendations or input** regarding technical requirements, design patterns, or desired features would be greatly appreciated.
-For others who may face similar challenges with Thrift in the browser, I recommend building directly from the main branch source (`https://github.com/apache/thrift`) and being prepared to implement polyfills.
+Thanks for reading!